robot-soccer-kit/robot-soccer-kit/docs/coordinates-markers.md

 ## Markers

 Markers are ArUco 4x4, you can use tool like [this one](https://chev.me/arucogen/), printed with a scale of 8 cm.
+The PDF provided previously are 1:1 scale.
 The ArUco ids are:

 * 0: field corner 1
 * 1: field corner 2